Howl698/CF-Instacart-Analysis/README.md

 * Customers

 # Tools

 The following python libraries were used for this project:
 * pandas - for data analysis
 * matplotlib - for visualizations
 * seaborn - for visualizations

 # Code Execution

 The code is available via Jupyter notebooks, under /03_Scripts/.
+Visualizations were generated in Jupyter notebooks and can be found in /04_Analysis/Visualizations/.
+A final report was generated summarizing the steps taken in the analysis and the results and recommendations from the analysis.
+The report was saved in an excel workbook labeled 'A4_A_Howland_final_report' along with the results of the queries.
+The excel workbook can be found in the folder /05_Sent_to_client/.

 # Resources

 “The Instacart Online Grocery Shopping Dataset 2017”, Accessed from https://www.instacart.com/datasets/grocery-shopping-2017 on November 8th, 2021.